The Philippines has become a remote work powerhouse.

 Always in demand?
 Also yes.

-Small businesses everywhere need bookkeeping but can’t afford local US/AU rates.
+Small businesses everywhere need bookkeeping but can’t afford local US or Australian rates.

 Why it works: Every business needs this.
 It’s not going away.
 It’s harder to automate than people think.